Simcoe County Sports Update | Rock 95

 BARRIE LAKESHORES

-The Lakeshores are back in action Thursday against the Six Nations Arrows in pursuit of a playoff spot.
-10 games remain in the 2018 regular season schedule, 6 of those will be at Innisfil Recreation Center
+The Lakeshores suffered a few setbacks the past week, 13-3 to the Six Nations Arrows and 11-7 to the Kitchener-Waterloo Braves.
+7 games remain in the 2018 regular season schedule, 4 of those will be at Innisfil Recreation Center.

 OJALL Standings